 You do not have to vote for the party you’re registered with, in a federal, state, or local general election.

-But in a presidential primary or caucus, depending on your state’s rules, you may have to vote for a candidate from the political party you’ve registered with.
+But in a presidential primary or caucus, depending on your state’s rules, you may have to vote for the political party you’ve registered with.

 States choose a candidate to run for president through primary elections, caucuses, or both.
-Depending on your state’s voting rules, your state’s primary or caucus elections can be open, closed, or some combination, which can affect your voting eligibility:
+Depending on your state’s voting rules, your state’s primary or caucus elections can be open, closed, or a combination of both.
+The type of primary or caucus your state holds can affect your voting eligibility: